Welcome to Forget-Me-Not Quail Farm of Maine

 Why Coturnix Quail?

-Small but mighty, Coturnix quail are the unsung heroes of backyard poultry.
-They’re quiet, tidy, quick to mature, and really do pull their weight, whether you’re after eggs, meat, or just the satisfaction of raising your own birds.
+Coturnix quail don’t get nearly enough credit.
+They’re quiet, easy to manage, and quick to mature, which makes them a great fit whether you want eggs, meat, or just the satisfaction of raising your own birds.
+They…

-• Make an ideal first step into homesteading
+- Make a really approachable first step into homesteading

-Want to learn how quail can fit into your life?
-Start here: The Benefits of Raising Coturnix Quail on a Small Homestead.
+If you’re wondering how quail might fit into your setup, take a look at The Benefits of Raising Coturnix Quail on a Small Homestead.